-ESE's Service Level Agreement Education, which updated describes yearly, the basic requirements for each course, including guidelines for contact hours, group size, active learning elements and interactive education, as well as lecturers' qualifications, examinations, and language requirements for education in the programmes.
+ESE's Service Level Agreement Education, which is updated yearly, describes the basic requirements for each course, including guidelines for contact hours, group size, active learning elements and interactive education, as well as lecturers' qualifications, examinations, and language requirements for education in the programmes.

-Educational achievements and course evaluations are discussed in the annual performance and de-velopment interviews with faculty members.
-A good teaching performance is also a requirement to get tenure.
+Educational achievements and course discussed the evaluations are in annual performance and de-velopment interviews with faculty members. Α good teaching performance is a requirement to get tenure.
 To this end, teaching performance is assessed by class visits and reviews from peers and the course evaluation.
-For the master programme in

-Econometrics and Management Science, class visits are held regularly, the committee learned during the site visit.
+For the master programme in Economics and Business class visits are held regularly, the committee learned during the site visit.

 90% of ESE staff obtained a university teaching qualification.
 Individual training is available as well as so called micro-labs.
-The latter are two-tofour-hour workshops on various topics, such as assessment, delivery of teaching and innovating education.
-In addition, the ESE Innovation Hub provides lecturers with support in using digital tools, including interactive elements in largescale plenary lectures, in enhancing personal online learning or in building the Canvas pages.
+The latter are two-to-four-hour workshops on various topics, ranging from assessment to delivery of teaching to innovating education.

+In addition, the Innovation Hub provides lecturers with support in using dig-ital tools, including interactive elements in large-scale plenary lectures, in enhancing personal online learning or in building the Canvas pages.
 ESE also organises so called Education Afternoons, in which lecturers share their best practices with educational innovation.
 Examples are dealing with free-riding behaviour, how to integrate sustainability in courses and how to stimulate peer feedback.
 New lecturers are mentored by a senior lecturer.
 ESE employs about 155 FTE of lecturers.

 The self-evaluation report notes that the increased student numbers could cause a peak workload for thesis supervisors in academic years 2023-2024 and 2024-2025.
-One of the measures to reduce the workload has been the initiation of a thesis working group in 2021 to further optimise thesis and supervision processes with special attention to workload reduction, for academic supervisors and support staff.
+One of the measures to reduce the workload has been the initiation of a thesis working group in 2021, to further optimise thesis and supervision processes with special attention to workload reduction for academic supervisors and support staff.

-During the site visit the committee discussed the increasing workload of lecturers.
+During the site-visit the committee discussed the increasing workload of lecturers.
 The renewed thesis and supervision process is expected to reduce the workload.
 The introduction of a tenure track for lecturers can also reduce the general workload.
 Tenured lecturers have a PhD and sometimes a small research appointment.